pingswept/me30-website/content/notes/voltage-regulation.md

 The easiest solution is to use a chip called a linear voltage regulator, along with two capacitors.
 A typical circuit shown below.

 ![voltage regulator circuit](/img/voltage-regulator-circuit.png)

+Linear voltage regulators have the disadvantage that they're relatively inefficient (~50%), but they're cheap and simple to use.
+The other major option is to use a switching power supply, also known in the RC car world as a "Universal Battery Elimination Circuit," or UBEC.
+Switchers are much more efficient (~85%), but they are also bigger, more expensive, and more complicated to build.